 The landscape changes drastically with rolling hills on both sides.
 The region of Bilipin is famous for apple orchards and a botanical garden.
 Bells Line road is quite popular for bike riders and people taking a scenic trip to the Blue Mountains.
 Several roadside cafes and pie shop have popped up in the last couple of years offering gourmet delights and coffee.

 The Blue Mountains Botanic Gardens at Mount Tomah are worth visiting.
 The Garden is open throughout the week and closes around 5 pm.

-The landscapes between Mount Victoria and Lithgow changes drastically.
+The landscapes between Mount Victoria and Lithgow change drastically.
 The area is more spread out and you can see the rolling hills from the distance.
 The bushfire from 2019 has left its marks on the trees and landscape along the road.
-You can see burnt out tree and backend rocks along the main road.
+You can see burnt out trees and backend rocks along the main road.

 Lithgow is an old historic town surrounded by national parks and plenty of heritage locations.
 Wollemi National Park is home to Wollemi Pine a Jurrasic age tree.
 Lithgow is one of the last stations on the Sydney Railway Network.
 Historically, the town has seen its boom period due to steel production.
 There are plenty of heritage streets and building dating back to the last century.

 Enjoy a relaxing day at the famous Japanese Bath House located close to Lithgow.
 Else, book a stay at Big Trout Moter Inn at Oberon to enjoy the old tradition of this interesting region.